The Axiom of Consent: Authorization, Friction, and Multi-Agent Coordination: Discussion

 \section{Discussion}

 The preceding sections developed a unified framework: a single axiom generating the kernel triple $(\alpha, \sigma, \varepsilon)$, instantiating identically across cryptocurrency governance, AI ethics, and political legitimacy.
 We now address the framework's limitations, clarify its relationship to adjacent traditions, and examine cases that stress its conceptual boundaries.
+A significant implication for the framework's structure emerges from \citet{beinhocker2025fair}, who argues that dimensions of social contracts exhibit non-substitutability---deficiency in one dimension cannot be compensated by surplus in another.
+Applied to the kernel triple, this suggests that alignment, stakes, and entropy may interact through min-operator rather than additive structure, with implications for both the friction equation and optimal consent design.